JadFu/railsIntroProject/README.md

 you can SEARCH the pokemons and goes into a show page for it's type and stats information

 you are allowed to edit some of the stats of a pokemon from the page

+you could find an ERD for the db under root

+for faker pokemon images an url is used, the demo url image 'which.jpg' is in app/asset/image